alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 Is it any wonder that people end up writing poor code?

-"Learn by writing" was perhaps a valid strategy in the 1950s, where all the code written in the world could be printed and stuck in a cupboard;
+"Learn by writing" was perhaps a valid strategy in the 1950s, where all the code written in the world could be printed and stuck in a briefcase;
 most of it was proprietary anyway.
 Nowadays we have the code bases of major engineering works published and ready to take a look: the Linux kernel, the Node.js environment, the full Java OpenJDK, the original DOOM engine.